XavierProspero/BattleHack_Python/README.md

 # BattleHack_Python

-This is a python version that may or may not work.
-It doesn't compile properly though.
+This is the entry for a hackathon.
+The code controls a bot that attacks the other teams bots and forms strategic formations to reproduce.